 If you want to end your marriage in a more amicable way than going to court would offer, then you may want to consider mediation.
 More than likely, you still have questions and concerns before diving into the process.
 You may want to work with a divorce lawyer experienced in mediation to address any issues, protect your individual rights and ensure that you have access to sound advice throughout the process.

-At our firm, we often represent couples who have chosen to try to mediate the end of their relationships.
-In addition, Rain Henderson is an accredited family law mediators.
+At Henderson Heinrichs LLP, we often represent couples who have chosen to try to mediate the end of their relationships.
+In addition, our partner Rain Henderson is an Accredited Family Law Mediator.